lundegaard/redux-tools/docs/packages/actions.md

 ### configureActionCreator()

 !> This action creator factory is only meant to be used to create other action creator factories.
-We do not recommend using makeActionCreator in your application code.
+We do not recommend using `configureActionCreator` in your application code.
+See [best practices](#best-practices).

 Creates a new unary action creator which will apply the provided functions to an argument, producing the `payload` and `meta` properties.